gomathishankar28/ms1_bentovanindia/README.md

 *	**Brand Name**  - Exists on every page .
 Clicking the Title  returns users to the home page as they would expect.

 *	**Navigation Bar** - Exists on every page and allows all users to easily navigate all the website's pages and find what they are looking for quickly.
+It will also highlight the sub-menu that the customer is in.

 *	**Footer Copyright Info** - Exists on every page and protects business copyright.